Randomized Evaluation of Recurrent Stroke Comparing PFO Closure to Established Current Standard of Care Treatment - RESPECT

 Presented by Dr. John Carroll at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2012), Miami, FL, October 25, 2012.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Statins
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Statins

-Keywords: Coronary Artery Disease, Stroke, Follow-Up Studies, Platelet Aggregation Inhibitors, Warfarin, Ticlopidine, Foramen Ovale, Patent, Drug Combinations, Thrombosis, Confidence Intervals, Dipyridamole, Diabetes Mellitus, Septal Occluder Device, Transcatheter Cardiovascular Therapeutics
+Keywords: Atrial Fibrillation, Coronary Artery Disease, Stroke, Platelet Aggregation Inhibitors, Warfarin, Ticlopidine, Foramen Ovale, Patent, Heart Defects, Congenital, Drug Combinations, Thrombosis, Confidence Intervals, Dipyridamole, Diabetes Mellitus, Septal Occluder Device, Transcatheter Cardiovascular Therapeutics